 kodi kura can be made with tomatoes or can use curd or lemon juice.

-You may also like to check these Top 10 chicken curry recipes on the blog.
+You may also like to check this chicken curry recipe on the blog.

 About the recipe